Nipple reconstruction surgery: Risks and complications

 There are risks involved in nipple reconstruction.
 Upon completion of the procedure, patients are at risk of flap necrosis, local infections, separation of tissue due to improper wound healing, and accumulation of fluid in an orifice of the breast (seroma).
-Flap necrosis is a common adverse effect that accompanies breast augmentation surgeries including mastectomies but systematic reviews have shown that this can be reduced through application of nitroglycerin ointment.
+Flap necrosis is a common adverse effect that accompanies mastectomies but systematic reviews have shown that this can be reduced through application of nitroglycerin ointment.

 A direct side effect of nipple reconstruction is the long-term loss of nipple projection; this is a sign that the procedure has failed if over 80% of pre-procedure projection has been lost over time.
 The loss of projection is often a mental burden for patients that receive NAC reconstruction.
 Currently, there are no techniques that prevent the loss of projection over time.
 The loss of projection has similar mechanisms to the inverted nipple, in which fibrous muscle bands at the base of the nipple are unable to retract normally.
 The erection of a nipple is dependent on the sympathetic nervous system and the smooth muscles within the nipple, thus if the nipple receives damage there would be loss of projection.
 Specifically, procedures can cause the loss of projection due to scar contracture, surrounding skin causing retraction, and the lack of blood perfusion within the area.
 Although there are no existing procedures that prevent loss of nipple projection, augmentation grafting or repetition of local flaps can be done to recover some projection.
 However, some procedures such as longitudinal splitting and decapitation only reduce projection by 50%.